beatsaway/microbit-to-microbit-to-serial-port/README.md

 Microbit B script can be compiled on microbit(s) that send radio message 'b x y p2' where b will be identified as the name of that microbit, x y are values from built in accelerometer. p2 is a value got from the sensor connected to the microbit's pin2. (wireless)

 Microbit C script can be compiled on microbit(s) that are connected to a USB port.
-It will receive radio messages and send it to the connected usb serial port. (connected to usb on laptop)
+It will receive radio messages, which are being forwarded to the connected usb serial port. (connected to usb on laptop)

-(if you are using PC just change the port name in unity script to COM 1 or 2 or 3 etc instead)

-To compile the script into hex:
+To compile the microbit script:

 step1. go to https://os.mbed.com/users/euxton/code/microbit-dal/ and click import into compiler.